gilch/hissp/docs/tutorial.rst

    >>> (lambda a=(1),/,*,b,c=(2):())
    <function <lambda> at ...>

-Note that positional-only parameters with defaults must appear after the ``:``, which forces the ``:/`` into the paired side.
+Positional-only parameters with defaults must appear after the ``:``, which forces the ``:/`` into the paired side.
 Everything on the paired side must be paired, no exceptions.
 (Even though ``:/`` can only be paired with ``:?``,